yonggqiii/it5100a-notes/src/types/sections/type_systems.md

 ``````
 Great!
 This makes sense because assuming `x` and `y`
 are of type `int`, the type of `z` should actually be
 `float`!
-Let's correct the program and try running pyright
+Let's correct the program and try running `pyright`
-against it:
+against the new program:

 ```python
 # main.py